 At this juncture most people in wild horse advocacy are aware of the joint document created by HSUS, Return to Freedom, ASPCA, American Mustang Foundation, National Cattlemen’s Beef Association and the Farm Bureau (HERE).

 This document was intended to change law through the Appropriations bill for 2020 (much like the Burns Amendment).
-It changes law to allow entire herds to be sterilized, creates massive new subsidies for “public/private partnership” that can turn over your wild horses into a permittee paycheck and guts the NEPA process, the only place you have a voice in land management.
+It changes law/regulations to allow entire herds to be sterilized, creates massive new subsidies for “public/private partnership” that can turn over your wild horses into a permittee paycheck and guts the NEPA process, the only place you have a voice in land management.

 It is important to understand that this document was not created in a day, week, or a month.
 This effort involves years of playing a cloak and dagger game; back stabbing, lying to the public and prioritizing “dividing the pie of wild horse dollars.” (none of this is new in the wild horse world and extends back to the days of Velma Johnston.)